ManuCanedo/daily-coding-sessions-2020/README.md

 # Daily Coding Challenges

 I am doing a C++ coding session a day.
 Whithin this files there are dozens of algorithms and contributions to other projects.
 Most days I start a new  mathematical or data management coding challenge and I submit a correct and efficient solution to it.
-Time Complexity of the solution provided is displayed at the bottom of each file.<br/><br/>
+Time Complexity of the solution provided is displayed at the bottom of each file.<br/><br/><br/>

-## Guide of Contents
+## Guide of Contents<br/>

 ### Algorithms